 Maintenance of Your Garden

 From here on out it’s all about maintenance.
 Depending on your method you might need to weed once a week.
 Always make sure, until your seedlings are strong, that you keep the ground moist.
-Deep watering is always better then watering the surface once a day.
+Deep watering is always better than watering the surface once a day.
 That’s why I recommend a drip hose.
-You want to avoid watering directly on your plants as this can promote disease and possibly damage from sun.
+You want to avoid watering directly on your plants as this can promote disease and possibly damage from the sun.
 I generally water about once every other day depending on if we have had rain.

 Keep an eye on your plants to make sure that they aren’t showing signs of disease or infestation.
 It’s always best to catch these problems in their early stages so they can be corrected.
 If you do notice you are having issues, try to find the source of the problem.
 You could test your soil to ensure your plants are getting the proper minerals.
 Next search for signs of pests.
 And lastly, you may have to narrow it down to disease.
 Once you think you know what the problem might be, you can usually figure out how to treat it.